stevekinney/idea-box/README.md

 touch app/views/static/main.html
 ```

-We'll run the test suite and swim enjoy its wonderfulness.

 ### Getting the Basic Structure Up and Running

 I know I'm going to want a few things on my page: